stellar-deprecated/horizon/docs/reference/transactions-single.md

 category: Endpoints
 ---

-The transaction details endpoint provides information on a single [transaction][resource_transaction].
+The transaction details endpoint provides information on a single [transaction](./resources/transaction.md).
 The transaction hash provided in the `hash` argument specifies which transaction to load.

 ## Request